DisneyWar: Content

+Michael Eisner was still CEO of Disney when DisneyWar went to press.
+He finally agreed to step down in March 2005, eventually abdicating executive oversight to Bob Iger, less than a month after DisneyWar debuted.

 Reviews

 A USA Today article by journalist David Lieberman stated that the story "may not sound like a page turner, but DisneyWar is."
 He referred to Stewart as an "accomplished storyteller who had the luck or foresight to stake out a company filled with colorful executives in a glamorous business—at the moment investors decided they had had enough".